IST263/fall2019m004/docs/submit-howto.md

 1. Launch the GitHub desktop client.

-2. On a Windows PC it should look something like the pic below.
+2. It should look something like the pic below.
 ![Alt](/images/github-pull-assignment-part1.png "GitHub Pull Page 1")

-3. Click 'Pull Origin' or 'Sync' (if you are on a Mac)
+3. Click 'Pull Origin' or 'Sync'.
+You can also click on 'Repository' -> 'Pull' from the application menu bar.

 4. Click on 'History' tab to see that changes posted by the Instructor have been downloaded.
 ![Alt](/images/github-pull-assignment-part2.png "GitHub Pull Page 2")